-This is a key technique that I try to teach my bread baking students.Â Refrigerating your dough at some point during the first or final rise can make bread baking more of an everyday thing, versus just making bread on weekends or special occasions.
+This is a key technique that I teach when teaching someone how to bake bread.
+Refrigerating your dough at some point during the first or final rise can make bread baking more of an everyday thing, versus just making bread on weekends or special occasions.